zeek/package-manager/doc/package.rst

 example :file:`bro-pkg.meta` using tags::

   [package]
-  tags = bro plugin, broctl plugin, scan detection, intel
+  tags = zeek plugin, bro plugin, broctl plugin, scan detection, intel

 Suggested Tags
 ^^^^^^^^^^^^^^

 Some ideas for what to put in the `tags` field for packages:

-- bro scripting
+- zeek scripting

   - conn
   - intel